subugoe/rdd-technical-reference/rdd-technical-reference.md

 We are using GIT in RDD!
 Nothing else!
 How it works, please see <https://git-scm.com/doc>.

-We recommend to use Gitflow (<@TODO mw: Link raussuchen> and <https://danielkummer.github.io/git-flow-cheatsheet>) and the protection of the develop and master branches.
+We recommend to use Gitflow Workflow: <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>, Cheat Sheet: <https://danielkummer.github.io/git-flow-cheatsheet>), if possible on server side: use protection of the develop and master branches.

 Automatically closing issues via commit message depends on the Git repository server. @TODO mw: References to other issues, etcpp.

-Wihch repo you are using depends on:
+Which repo you are using depends on:

+**TODO**: Which repos do we have in rdd?
+Provide links!

-* the project
+- the project
-* existing code
+- existing code
-* using Gitlab Runners
+- using Gitlab Runners
-* ...
+- ...

+Consider mirroring of repos for project visibility (e.g. mirror Gitlab code to Github?)

 ## Are you tracking your bugs properly?

 A bug tracking system is obligatory!
 Please use the respective bug tracking system of your repo and/or project management solution (please see chapter version control)!

-@TODO mirroring of repos for project visibility!?

 ## What is your test coverage?